naikari/naikari/Contributing.md

 ### Writing Style

-If your contribution includes writing user-facing dialog, you should be aware of the writing style we use:
+If your contribution includes writing user-facing dialog, you should be aware of the writing style guidelines we use:

-* All user-facing text should be in U.S. English, including U.S. English spelling and U.S. English grammar and vocabulary.
-* The word "OK" should always be spelled as "OK" (just the two letters, fully capitalized, with no additional punctuation).
-This is to ensure consistency.
 * Paragraphs must be separated by double-newline breaks where applicable.
 * Story text in dialog boxes are meant to resemble the writing of a